myrrlyn/apocrypha.es/priv/archive/7oy7ew.md

 ---
-title: Ysgramor the Returned
+title: Ysgramor the Returned (ME 119 — ME 99)
 series: The Seventeen and One Monarchs of the Ysgramor Dynasty
 part: 1
+pseudonym: High Chronicler Valerius of Winterhold
 reddit: 7oy7ew
 author: Jimeee
 date: 2018-01-08T12:29:08Z
 ---

-> Ysgramor the Returned (ME 119 — ME 99)
->
-> _by High Chronicler Valerius of Winterhold_
-{:tag="aside" .foreword}

----
+![Ysgramor][banner]

-The oldest accounts of Ysgramor’s life appear in the Fragmentae Annals of Mora, believed to date around the rule of High Priestess Kulaasdaanikgolt of Atmora in the year 130 of the Merethic Era (ME 130), although they survive only as incomplete copies made by the royal archivists of Winterhold in the 1st Era.
+The oldest accounts of Ysgramor’s life appear in the _Fragmentae Annals of_ _Mora_, believed to date around the rule of High Priestess Kulaasdaanikgolt of Atmora in the year 130 of the Merethic Era (ME 130), although they survive only as incomplete copies made by the royal archivists of Winterhold in the 1^st^ Era.

 Some fifteen years prior to the Return, Ysgramor served the High Priestess as the general of her armies.
 During her rule, her augers uncovered an ancient